Hollywood Squares: Hollywood Museum Squares (2021)

 All participants appeared via videoconferencing over a 3D computer simulation of the 1986-89 set designed by Dustin James.

 Writers included Louis Virtel from Jimmy Kimmel Live! and Jason Antoniewicz, a writer from Match Game, College Bowl and Tug of Words, to name a few.

-The programs were directed by Steve Grant and Bob Loudin who directed many television programs including the Davidson Squares.
+The programs were directed by Steve Grant and Bob Loudin, who directed many television programs including the Davidson Squares.

-John Ricci, Jr. and Philip Berman served as the executive producers.
+John Ricci Jr. and Philip Berman served as the executive producers.

+Celebrity Squares (2023)

+On September 25, 2023, it was announced that a Black culture–themed version called Celebrity Squares, hosted by D.C.
+Young Fly (who was a frequent panelist on the 2017 version of Hip Hop Squares), would premiere on VH1 on October 17, 2023.